GabeScott/standard-works-vault/General Conference/1974 April - Address Given by President Spencer W. Kimball at the Welfare Services Meeting Saturday, April 6, 1974.md

 # Address Given by President Spencer W. Kimball at the Welfare Services Meeting Saturday, April 6, 1974

-*By Spencer W. Kimball - President of the Church*
+By President Spencer W. Kimball - *President of the Church*

 *Given in the April session of the 1974 General Conference*